NateDolny/git_bootcamp/Tutorial:Verify_Git_is_Installed.md

 # Checking if Git is Installed

 Git is a widely used distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 It is essential for software development, allowing users to track changes in source code during software development.
-Here, we provide instructions on how to check if Git is installed on Windows, Mac, and GNU Linux systems.
+Here, we provide instructions on how to check if Git is installed on Windows, Mac, and Linux systems.

 ## Windows: